The Midnight Maiden Ch. 05byLordBrionGrenwall©

 "I have yet to meet my match Father and in this quest I emerged victorious!
 The Knight Commander has granted me permission to court Lady Eryca."
 Both Barnard and Astinos smiled broadly at the news and Astinos clapped the king on the back.

 "It would appear your son may yet provide an heir my Lord!"
-The two older men laughed loudly as Brion put his face in his hands and groaned loudly at their ribbing of him.
+The two older men laughed as Brion put his face in his hands and rubbed his temples as they goaded him.
+Then the older men stopped laughing and took seats across from Brion and asked him about his conversation with the Earl.
+Brion recounted their talk and they congratulated the young knight for winning William's confidence.